Samuel Barrington: American Revolutionary War

 In 1778 Barrington became commander-in-chief of the Leeward Islands Station.
 While in post he organised the construction of Fort Barrington in Montserrat to enhance the defences of the capital Plymouth.
 Barrington and Jervis then took a private cruise along the Channel coast calling at various harbours including Brest and making and improving their charts as they went.
 Barrington and Jervis, later Earl St. Vincent remained firm friends throughout their lives.

 On his return home, Barrington was offered, but declined, the command of the Channel fleet.
 He accepted the position of second in command of the fleet, under Admiral Francis Geary, in May 1780.
 The fleet patrolled far into the Atlantic, ensuring the safety of British convoys, preventing a junction of the opposing French and Spanish fleets, and capturing twelve merchant ships from a French convoy.
 The extended cruise caused an outbreak of scurvy and the fleet returned to England in August.
 Geary went ashore sick and Barrington assumed command.
 The Admiralty ordered him to return to sea with the fleet.
 Barrington refused to obey, which was seen as at least partially motivated by political machinations, and he was relieved of command.

 After a change of government, Barrington was again appointed second in command of the Channel Fleet in 1782, this time under Admiral Richard Howe.
 After a summer of manoeuvring, mostly against the Spanish, the fleet sailed to relieve the siege of Gibraltar on 11 September.
 After successfully resupplying the garrison the British fleet of 35 ships of the line encountered a Spanish force of 46 ships.
 After some inconclusive skirmishing the British were able to evade them and returned to port.
 The war ended in February 1783.

-As admiral he flew his flag for a short time in 1790, but did not serve in the French Revolutionary Wars.
-He died in August 1800.
+Barrington was promoted to Admiral of the White on 24 September 1787 and was recalled to active service for a period in 1790 as a result of the Nootka Crisis between Britain and Spain.
+However, he did not see active service in the French Revolutionary Wars and died on 16 August 1800.